natstott/GodotPlanets/ReadMe.txt

 F=GMm/r^2

-Images from NASA and wikipedia
+Images from NASA and wikipedia and https://www.solarsystemscope.com/textures/